grafana/metrictank/docs/config.md

 # kafka topic (may be given multiple times as a comma-separated list)
 topics = mdm
 # offset to start consuming from.
 Can be one of newest, oldest,last or a time duration
+# the further back in time you go, the more old data you can load into metrictank, but the longer it takes to catch up to realtime data
 offset = last
 # save interval for offsets
 offset-commit-interval = 5s